Music Horizons — a three-week program

-Our highly individualized program emphasizes solo performance (all orchestral instruments, piano, organ, voice, classical guitar, conducting or composition).
+Our highly individualized program emphasizes solo performance (strings, winds, brass, piano, organ, voice, classical guitar, harp, conducting, and composition).
 This program is for mature students of advanced performance levels who can work well in a focused collegiate-type environment.

 - Two private lessons per week

 - Weekly solo performance in Repertory Class